Robert Redford's family: His love story with Sibylle Szaggars and the tragic loss of his two sons

 What happened with Robert Redford and Meryl Streep?

-The pair starred as love interests in the film, set in Kenya and based off Danish author Karen Blixen’s book, and famously got on like a house on fire.
+The pair starred as love interests in the film, set in Kenya and based on Danish author Karen Blixen’s book, and famously got on like a house on fire.

 However, Robert admitted that their bond actually caused an issue on set with director Sydney Pollack.